 He is personally eternal and resides outside of space/time, so He can and does allow us to exhaust our stubborn and seemingly endless quest to maintain self-sovereignty over our lives until we “come to ourselves” as the Prodigal Son did aka “hitting rock bottom”.
 He will begin dealing with us in some area of our lives and, when we persist in choosing our own way instead of His, He will allow us to “take another lap around Mt.
 Sinai” as He did with the children of Israel in the wilderness.
 This cycle will continue until we finally surrender and obey.
 The penalties for our resistance increase with each and every lap as He keeps raising the stakes until we finally fold.

-We have the potential of fighting God so hard and for so long it costs us our life, not because God takes it from us — that would be theft and only the devil steals from us, kills us, and destroys our stuff (John 10:10) — but because we have so messed ourselves up during the fight we are killed by our own rebellion, whether by suicide or some other life-terminating situation.
+We have the potential of fighting God so hard and for so long it costs us our life, not because God takes it from us — that would be theft and only the devil steals from us, kills us, and destroys our stuff (see John 10:10) — but because we have so messed ourselves up during the fight we are killed by our own rebellion, whether by suicide or some other life-terminating situation.

 A sobering thought indeed!